BlockstreamResearch/simplicity/README.md

 * To build the Haskell project, run `nix-build -A haskell`.
 * To use the Haskell project, try `nix-shell -p "(import ./default.nix {}).haskellPackages.ghcWithPackages (pkgs: [pkgs.Simplicity])"`.
 * To build the Coq project, run `nix-build -A coq`.
+* For a Simplicity-Haskell development environment, type `nix-shell --arg coq false`.
+* Typing `nix-shell` will provide a full C, Coq and Haskell development environment.

 ### Building without Nix